HazelJJJ/Testing_2/README.md

 Today is Sep.
 14 2020

-Fictional list of software ..Python
+Fictional list of software ..Python and R